 OVERBAR This is used to indicate a signal that is active when pulled low.
-For example, the RESET pin is active when low.
+For example, the RESET pin is active when low active when low.

 "asserted" A high true (active high) signal is high or a low true (active low) signal is low.